Barns symbolize Iowa’s farm heritage

 If there is one structure, however, that has always symbolized farm life, it is the barn.

-This issue of Farm News includes a special supplement titled “Barns of Iowa.”
+This issue of Farm News includes the “Barns of Iowa” magazine, featuring barns in 37 counties.

 Many of the barns featured here have been centerpieces for a multitude of life stories.
 Some are inspiring.
 Some are humorous.
 Not surprisingly, many tales of growing up in rural Iowa revolve around well-remembered and much-cherished barns.